-Are you used to preparing meals with scampering kids around your fee?
-If yes, why not get your children involved in food preparation and make it a team effort.
+Are you used to preparing meals with scampering kids around your feet?

 Health professionals encourage cooking with children.
-It helps encourage more adventurous eating, improves hand-eye coordination and other fine motor skills and also advances little ones interest in maths and language.
+It helps encourage more adventurous eating, improving hand-eye coordination and other fine motor skills.
+It also advances little ones’ interest in maths and language!

-We love the idea of encouraging children to take more of a role in choosing, preparing and cooking simple meals which means they actually end up eating a wider variety of foods.
-It’s all part of children understanding what’s in their food and we know that’s incredibly important.
-Knowing what’s good, what’s not, what’s an occasional treat ingredient and what’s a healthy option helps children build a more positive relationship with food.
-And it’s part of why we believe in Doddl so much, because it opens up so many opportunities for young children to learn about food and healthy eating in the very early stages of their lives.
+We love the idea of involving your children in food preparation.
+By encouraging children to take more of a role in choosing, preparing and cooking simple meals , often they actually end up eating a wider variety of foods.
+It’s all part of children understanding what’s in their food.
+And we know that’s incredibly important.
+Knowing what’s good, what’s not, what’s an occasional treat ingredient and what’s a healthy option.
+These all help children build a more positive relationship with food.
+And it’s part of why we believe in doddl mealtime products so much.
+Because they open up so many opportunities for young children to learn about food and healthy eating, in the very early stages of their lives.

 Yes, it can get messy, but when you think about the potential upsides, it’s worth it.
-Especially seeing the sense of pride in a child when they know they have been involved in creating something that is presented as a meal to you, to them and possibly the whole family to enjoy!
+Especially seeing the sense of pride in a child.
+What a sense of achievement to know they have been involved in creating something that is then presented as a meal to you, to them and possibly the whole family to enjoy!